 Other new holdings include Inspired Energy (inspiredplc.co.uk), a B2B corporate energy procurement and consultancy business.
 This is a stock that other Gresham funds have been investing in since 2011.
-SEC supported a fundraise aimed at strengthening the company's balance sheet and provided it with the firepower to continue to consolidate its sector.
+SEC supported a fundraise aimed at strengthening the company's balance sheet and providing it with the firepower to continue to consolidate its sector.
 Inspired Energy helps businesses manage their energy requirements, offering advice on areas such as procurement and sustainability, often dealing with complex businesses operating from multiple sites.

-On 11 December, the company announced that it had completed the disposal of its SME division to an MBO for up to £10.5m.
+On 11 December, the company announced that it had completed the disposal of its SME division to an MBO for up to $\pm 10.5$ m.
 While energy consumption has dropped across the board as a result of the lockdowns, the SME division had been most impacted by COVID-19 and is currently loss-making.
-The board estimates that there has been a £1.2m hit to forecast EBITDA.
+The board estimates that there has been a $\pm 1.2$ m hit to forecast EBITDA.
 This COVID-19-related phenomenon should prove temporary.